learngenomics/learngenomics.dev/docs/01-biological-foundations/01-cells-genomes-dna-chromosomes.md

 things, DNA contains instructions for the assembly of tens of thousands of different molecular products.
 These instructions (or recipes) are called **genes**, and the physical, molecular products genes encode for are called **proteins**.
-Cells are constantly reading and interpreting the DNA code of genes in order to assemble various proteins.
+Cells are constantly reading and interpreting genes stored within the DNA in order to assemble various proteins.
 Each cell type in the body produces a complex ecosystem of proteins that keep the cell alive and executing its specific function.

 ### Bakery Analogy